AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/flow.md

 ## Configure a flow visualization

-For information about how to confgure a flow visualization, see [Configure a flow visualization](/help/analysis-workspace/visualizations/c-flow/create-flow.md).
+For information about how to configure a flow visualization, see [Configure a flow visualization](/help/analysis-workspace/visualizations/c-flow/create-flow.md).